 Conclusion

 A new syntax element constant_minus_max_num_ibc_merge_cand is proposed to indicate the maximum number of IBC merge candidates, MaxNumIntraBlockCopyMergeCand.
 This new parsing index benefits to the video codec design especially video encoder to trade-off the complexity and bitrate.
-This also improves the syntax design to align with other types of merge modes when specifying the maximum number of merging candidates.
+This also improves the syntax design to align with other types of merge modes on how to specify the maximum number of merging candidates.
 Methods to separate the signaling of IBC merging index from the signaling of regular merging index are also discussed to address the practical issue that current CTC cannot identify.
 It is recommended to adopt the proposals into VVC standard.

 Reference